surveycto/qr-code/README.md

 ## Description

 A field plug-in for encoding data as a scannable QR code.
-Use this field plug-in to encode and transfer data to open forms in SurveyCTO Collect on other devices using the [*barcode* field type](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03k.field-types-barcode.html).
+This field plug-in can be used to share a link from SurveyCTO Collect with anyone with a camera phone or to encode and transfer data to open forms in SurveyCTO Collect on other devices using the [*barcode* field type](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03k.field-types-barcode.html).
 This field plug-in works with the [*text*](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03a.field-types-text.html) field type.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/qr-code/raw/master/baseline-text.fieldplugin.zip)